pactus-project/pactus-website/content/blog/2025-02-01-newsletter-jan-2025.md

 ## Pactus Highlights

-Welcome to the January 2025 edition of the Pactus Newsletter[^1].
+Welcome to the January 2025 edition of the Pactus Newsletter.
 This month marks a special milestone: our first anniversary.
 Over the past year, we’ve achieved incredible feats, from onboarding thousands of validators to releasing seven major updates.